-• What happens if a policy is deployed by OM, got imported into OMi, and redeployed as part of an aspect or a management template?
+• A policy is deployed by OM, got imported into OMi, and redeployed as part of an aspect or a management template

 The policy is deployed again from OMi and replaces the existing policy with the same version.
 Afterward, the policy owner becomes the OMi server.